-Under this division, the Office of Contract Compliance shall have the following authority and duties for the implementation of the Small Business Enterprise Program under this Division:
+Under this chapter, the office of contract compliance shall have the following authority and duties for the implementation of the small business enterprise program under this chapter:

-- (1) Administration and enforcement of this division and of the Disadvantaged Business Enterprise program. - (2) Establishment of written procedures, informal guidelines, and forms as may be necessary to effectuate this division. - (3) Monitoring compliance with the requirements of this division. - (4) Certification of businesses as SBEs in accordance with the standards set forth in this division. - (5) Development of databases to be maintained as a public record of certified SBEs. - (6) Investigation of alleged violations of this division, and the issuance of written statements following any determination of such investigation, stating the reasons therefore and any penalty to be imposed. - (7) Collaborating with the various city departments to ensure maximum outreach to SBEs. - (8) Determination of whether any of the penalties set forth in section [insert] should be applied to a business. - (9) Attendance at pre-bid, pre-proposal, pre-construction and pre-work conferences. - (10) Provision to business entities of all forms, applications, documents and papers necessary to comply with this division.
+- (1) Administration and enforcement of this chapter and of the disadvantaged business enterprise program. - (2) Establishment of written procedures, informal guidelines, and forms as may be necessary to effectuate this chapter. - (3) Monitoring compliance with the requirements of this chapter. - (4) Certification of businesses as SBEs in accordance with the standards set forth in this chapter. - (5) Development of databases to be maintained as a public record of certified SBEs. - (6) Investigation of alleged violations of this chapter, and the issuance of written statements following any determination of such investigation, stating the reasons therefor and any penalty to be imposed. - (7) Collaborating with the various city departments to ensure maximum outreach to SBEs.

-- (11) Provision of information to potential Bidders, upon request by the potential Bidder, which shall include names and contact information of certified SBEs, to reinforce and support outreach efforts by potential Bidders. - (12) Notification by certified mail that a Bidder who has bid on and who otherwise would have been awarded a contract has the right to appeal a determination of noncompliance with this division, said appeal to be determined by the OCC within seven calendar days of receipt of the notice of noncompliance. - (13) Notification by certified mail that an applicant who has been denied certification as an SBE has the right to appeal such determination, said appeal to be determined by the OCC within seven calendar days of receipt of the notice of such determination. - (14) Notification to the Purchasing Agent of any determination of noncompliance with this division, and of any appeal from any such determination. - (15) Monitoring, for data gathering and informational purposes, utilization of SBEs on Eligible Projects. - (16) Maintenance of documents, forms, records or data regarding this program as provided in this division including: (a) documents, forms, records or data regarding the dollar amounts subcontracted to or expended for services performed by subcontractors and suppliers on Eligible Projects, including the SBE Status of each subcontractor and supplier; and (b) documents, forms, records or data regarding certified SBEs. - (17) Development and implementation of outreach and assistance programs to promote equal contracting opportunities for all businesses that wish to do business with the City, regardless of SBE Status.
+- (8) Determination of whether any of the penalties set forth in section 6-94-17 should be applied to a business. - (9) Attendance at pre-bid, pre-proposal, pre-construction and pre-work conferences. - (10) Provision to business entities of all forms, applications, documents and papers necessary to comply with this chapter. - (11) Provision of information to potential bidders, upon request by the potential bidder, which shall include names and contact information of certified SBEs, to reinforce and support outreach efforts by potential hidders - (12) Notification by certified mail that a bidder who has bid on and who otherwise would have been awarded a contract has the right to appeal a determination of noncompliance with this chapter, said appeal to be determined by the OCC within seven calendar days of receipt of the notice of noncompliance. - (13) Notification by certified mail that an applicant who has been denied certification as an SBE has the right to appeal such determination, said appeal to be determined by the OCC within seven calendar days of receipt of the notice of such determination. - (14) Notification to the purchasing agent of any determination of noncompliance with this chapter, and of any appeal from any such determination. - (15) Monitoring, for data gathering and informational purposes, utilization of SBEs on eligible projects. - (16) Maintenance of documents, forms, records or data regarding this program as provided in this chapter including: - (a) Documents, forms, records or data regarding the dollar amounts subcontracted to or expended for services performed by subcontractors and suppliers on eligible projects, including the SBE status of each subcontractor and supplier; and - (b) Documents, forms, records or data regarding certified SBEs. - (17) Development and implementation of outreach and assistance programs to promote equal contracting opportunities for all businesses that wish to do business with the city, regardless of SBE status.